Usage

 - Commit table with branch/tag ref badges (color-coded)

-- Push, Fetch, and Pull buttons in the toolbar
+- Refresh, Push, Fetch, and Pull buttons in the toolbar

 - Double-click a commit to view its details